LukeCMoeller/student-portal-Fall-2024/README.md

 ## Discord Integration
 1. You will need to have or create a Discord server and a discord bot, follow these instructions for setup: [Discord setup](/docs/Discordsetup.txt)
-2. Navigate to https://discord.com/developers/applications and select the your application.
+2. Navigate to https://discord.com/developers/applications and select your application.
 3. Navigate to the OAuth2 tab.
 4. Add these redirects to the Redirects section and ensure they reflect your current codespace url.
   ```sh